 - Replacing the gaskets usually makes more sense and will help ensure your PHE runs efficiently.

-WCR UK specialises in plate heat exchangers and can help with all your blocked PHE problems.
+WCR UK specialises in gasketed heat exchangers and can help with all your blocked PHE problems.

 We have a wide range of replacement parts and cleaning and repair services for all major brands of heat exchangers.